odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 at some sample code.
 I agree JS might not be the best language, but I hope these examples are clear enough.

-**Is your example a really good implementation of an hashtable?
-Is it really THAT simple?**
+#### Is your example a really good implementation of an hash table?
+Is it really THAT simple?

 No, not at all.